h-thurow/Simple-JNDI/README.md

 # relative directory, using the default file protocol
 org.osjava.sj.root=config/

 # NEW in 0.13.0: Specify a list of files and/or directories.
-Separate them by the platform specific path separator
+Separate them by the platform specific path separator.
 org.osjava.sj.root=file1.cfg:directory1/file.properties:directory2
 </pre>
 <p>